Atomic structure stability, and the origin of elementary particles mass

 STABILITY DUE TO BALANCE

-If we are correct, the stability of atomic structure can be explained as a balance of electric, magnetic, gravity & antigravity forces among all elementary particles composing an atom, without resorting to the strong nuclear force, similar to the dynamic stability of the Solar system being due to the balance of gravity and antigravity forces of the Sun, planets, and moons.
+The stability of atomic structure can be explained as a balance of electric, magnetic, gravity & antigravity forces among all elementary particles composing an atom, without resorting to the strong nuclear force, similar to the dynamic stability of the Solar system being due to the balance of gravity and antigravity forces.
 In other words, the term “strong nuclear force” refers to the fact that elementary gravity/antigravity is a factor contributing to the stability of atomic structure.